Datiswaken/udacity_capstone_project/README.md

 Kernel Density Estimation is such a suitable approach to detect outliers in one-dimensional data which is not following a normal distribution.
 With the help of KDE it is possible to create a probability density function without much prior knowledge about that underlying data.

+Something that I learned during this project is that to solve a problem, it is not always necessary to make use of the most modern, fancy machine learning techniques out there.
+Sometimes very common statistical approaches can solve the problem equally well with less effort.
+For normal distributed data even a simple approach like calculation of a Z-score might be sufficient.

 ### Possible Improvement
 To determine whether a data point is considered as an outlier a threshold is required which defines the limit for